RegardsOss/regards-backend/rs-dataprovider/acquisition/acquisition-service/src/main/resources/fr/cnes/regards/modules/acquisition/service/plugins/GlobDiskStreamScanning.md

 /home/foo/bar
 ```

-> During execution, all directories are scanned one after another and all files detected are returned excepted if a **last modification date** is passed to the scan method in which case only the most recent files are returned.
+> During execution, all directories are scanned one after another and all files detected are returned excepted if
+> a **last modification date** is passed to the scan method in which case only the most recent files are returned.

 ## Filter detected files with a glob pattern

-The plugin may optionnally filter the detected file with a glob pattern.
+The plugin may optionally filter the detected file with a glob pattern.
 By default, the pattern `*` is used so all files without restriction are availables.

 > This filter is used in combination with last modification date.